radicalbarracuda/sf-feminist-book-club/_study-guides/2017-04-13-feminism-is-for-everybody.md

 > Children need to be raised in loving environments.
 Whenever domination is present love is lacking.
 Loving parents, be they single or coupled, gay or straight, headed by females or males, are more likely to raise healthy, happy children with sound self-esteem.

 >  Ending patriarchal domination of children, by men or women, is the only way to make the family a place where children can be safe, where they can be free, where they can know love.

 ### 14: Liberating Marriage and Partnership

 Feminism is not against marriage or heterosexual partnership.
 Feminism is against sexist-defined notions of partnership that are destructive to principles of equality and mutual respect.
 Feminist politics means breaking down the individual biases against men doing traditionally "female" work in the home, but it also means fighting for structural changes that _allow_ both parents to take an active role in the home.
 For example, feminist politics requires a critique and restructuring of the way we value work and spend time at work:

-> Until we see major changes in the way work is structured timewise, we will not live in a world where life is designed to allow men the time and space to parent.
+> Until we see major changes in the way work is structured time wise, we will not live in a world where life is designed to allow men the time and space to parent.
 In that world men might be more eager to parent.
 But until then, many working males who are overtired and underpaid will all too willingly accept a woman doing all the child care, even if she is overtired and underpaid.

 ### 15: A Feminist Sexual Politic: An Ethics of Mutual Freedom